bepopov/autoshowroom/server/opt/jenkins/README.md

 agent pods that always download all used tools (such as Gradle) and all required dependencies.
 To fix this there might use [stateful agents](https://medium.com/@jutley/running-persistent-jenkins-agents-on-kubernetes-c2c6e3c51988) or mount [docker volumes](https://jenkins.io/doc/book/pipeline/docker/#caching-data-for-containers) (this way described in Jenkins docs).
+In this case is used [jobcacher plugin](https://wiki.jenkins.io/display/JENKINS/Job+Cacher+Plugin).\
+Maybe the job performance problem is because of [kubernetes](https://wiki.jenkins.io/display/JENKINS/Kubernetes+Plugin) plugin usage or *agent any* directive in pipeline.